nsvijay04b1/AWS_Certified_Solutions_Architect_Professional/Topics/8_Database/DynamoDB.md

 - Each node runs its own instance of the DAX caching software.
 - One of the nodes serves as the primary node for the cluster.
 - Additional nodes (if present) serve as read replicas.
+- DAX operates within a VPC, designed to be deployed in multiple AZs in a VPC
+- DAX is a cluster service, nodes are placed in different AZs.
+There a primary nodes from which data is replicated into replica nodes
+- DAX maintains 2 different caches:
+    - Items cache: holds results of (`Batch`)`GetItem` calls
+    - Query cache: holds the collection of items based on query/scan parameters
+- DAX is accessed via an endpoint.
+This endpoint load balances across nodes
+- Cache hits are returned in microseconds, cache misses in milliseconds
+- When writing data to DynamoDB, DAX uses write-through caching, the data is written at the same time to the cache as it is written to the DB
+- DAX is not suitable for applications requiring strongly consistent reads

 ### DynamoDB Global Tables:
 - Provide a fully managed solution for deploying a multiregion, multi-active database.